vsoch/pull-request-action/README.md

 ## Examples

-Let's say that we are opening a pull request on the [publish]() event.
+Example workflows are provided in [examples](examples), and please contribute any examples that you might have to help other users!
+We will walk through a basic example here for a niche case.
+Let's say that we are opening a pull request on the release event.
 This would mean that the payload's branch variable would be null.
 We would need to define `PULL_REQUEST_FROM`.
 How would we do that?
 We can [set environment variables](https://help.github.com/en/actions/reference/development-tools-for-github-actions#set-an-environment-variable-set-env) for next steps.
 Here is an example: